 Except as otherwise noted in the Plan, state-developed fee schedule rates are the same for both governmental and private providers of physical therapy, occupational therapy, and speech-language pathology services in a non-hospital setting.
-Effective July 1, 2021, Mississippi Medicaid's statewide uniform fee schedule for physical therapy, occupational therapy, and speech-language pathology services will remain the same as those effective for State Fiscal Year (SFY) 2021 for services provided on or after that date.
-All rates may be viewed at Fee Schedules and Rates Mississippi Division of Medicaid (ms.gov)
+All rates may be viewed at Fee Schedules and Rates | Mississippi Division of Medicaid (ms.gov)

-TN No. 21-0033 Supercedes TN No. 2011-003
+TN No. 22-0017 Supercedes TN No. 21-0033 Date Received September 8, 2022 Date Approved November 4, 2022 Date Effective 07/01/2022

-Date Received

-6/30/2021

-Date Approved 8/24/2021